NEW: Steven Sotloff's "interest in journalism was evident," school says

-(CNN) -- When freelance journalist Steven Sotloff disappeared during a reporting trip to Syria in August 2013, his family kept the news a secret.
-Families of hostages are frequently advised to do this by security firms.
+When freelance journalist Steven Sotloff disappeared during a reporting trip to Syria in August 2013, his family kept the news a secret.
+Families of hostages are frequently advised to do this by security firms, and news organizations are sometimes willing to cooperate.

 After journalist James Foley was shown with his head cut off, the video’s narrator indicated that Sotloff would be killed if President Barack Obama did not cease U.S. airstrikes against ISIS.